krother/python_complete_2023/README.md

 # Python Complete

-This course has been prepared based on the [Outline by the GFU](https://www.gfu.net/seminare-schulungen-kurse/python_sk90/python_complete_s2887.html)
+The material has been prepared based on the [Outline by the GFU](https://www.gfu.net/seminare-schulungen-kurse/python_sk90/python_complete_s2887.html)

 ## Exercises